Ph.D., Theoretical and Applied Linguistics

 Defended on June 15th 2023.
 Learn more [In Russian].

-For my dissertation, I conducted a multifactorial study of binominal copular clauses in Russian.
+For my dissertation, I conducted a multifactorial study of binominal copular clauses in Russian (specificational and predicational).
 My goal was to define a set of parameters that determine agreement variation and investigate whether this set depends on grammatical profiles of individual speakers.
+I focused on three configurations of gender and person features: mismatch, syncretic match, and full match between the features of potential goals, and conducted a series of acceptability judgment experiments that compared the three configurations.

 Academic background